 The boulders and the lake can be seen from Route 89A.
 However, it is recommended to enter the recreational area for much better views.

 Not a great deal of physical effort is needed to enjoy the panorama since the parking lots are very close to the “viewpoints.”
 You can start by exploring the rocks around the boat ramp area.
 There is another area from where you can get a bird’s view of the lake and rocks formations popping out in different colors.
-Specific instructions of the recreational area are not needed because it is pretty easy to drive around.
+Specific instructions for the recreational area are not needed because it is pretty easy to drive around.

 There is even a legend associated with this specific location.
 In the 1800s, a party of successful prospectors was returning from the Big Sandy River to Prescott with a load of gold dust and nuggets held in several canvas bags.
 Taking a rest and water break at The Granite Dells, they were soon attacked by Indians.
 Quickly, the prospectors buried the gold near the spring as the attack ensued.
 All but one of the prospectors was killed by the Indians.
 Later, the lone survivor would return to the site with a search party on several occasions.
 However, they never found any signs of the buried gold.
 Some have speculated that the Indians dug up the treasure and reburied it somewhere else in the same area.
-In any case the treasure remains somewhere in the Granite Dells waiting for discovery.
+In any case, the treasure remains somewhere in the Granite Dells waiting for discovery.
 Imagine a visitor hitting the pot of gold!

 - There is a $2 parking fee.